-The fepOutFile contains electrostatic and van der Waals energy data calculated for λ and lambda2, written every fepOutFreq steps.
-The column dE is the energy difference of the single configuration, dE_avg and dG are the instantaneous ensemble average of the energy and the calculated free energy at the time step specified in column 2, respectively.
+The fepOutFile contains electrostatic and van der Waals energy data calculated at λ and λ 2, written every fepOutFreq steps.
+The column dE is the instantaneous energy difference for the current configuration. dE_avg and dG are the accumulated energy ensemble average and the corresponding free energy at the current time step, respectively.
 The temperature is specified in the penultimate column.
-On completion of fepEquilSteps steps, the calculation of dE_avg and dG is restarted.
-The accumulated net free energy change is output and the end of the simulation at each lambda value.
-The cumulative average energy dE_avg value may be summed using the trapezoidal rule to obtain an approximate TI estimate for the free energy change during the run.
+Upon completion of fepEquilSteps steps, the calculation of dE_avg and dG is restarted.
+The accumulated net free energy change is output at each λ -value and at the end of the simulation.
+The cumulative average energy dE_avg value may be summed using, for instance, the trapezoidal rule, or a Gaussian quadrature, to obtain an approximate TI estimate for the free energy change during the run.